junxit/us-congress-bills-113/metadata.md

 - 2013-10-23 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 3080.
 - 2013-10-23 — The Speaker designated the Honorable Jeff Fortenberry to act as Chairman of the Committee.
 - 2013-10-23 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on the adoption of amendments which were debated earlier and on which further proceedings had been postponed.
+- 2013-10-28 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 224.